willyhagi/climate-data-science/README.md

 # climate-statistics
+Everybody else is moving to gitlab, so why can't we? \
+New entries will be made exclusively at gitlab.com/willyhagi/climate-statistics from now on.

 Some useful applications of Climate Statistics using Python.

 This repository should cover most of the celebrated methods of Climatology and is destined both for